GSA/Section508.gov/_pages/manage/2024-02-11-laws-policies-feedback-mechanism.md

 ### Feedback Mechanism Implementation

-At a minimum, the feedback mechanism should request the following data from the submitter and send the user confirmation of submission (see Feedback Tracking and Reporting for additional information regarding expectations of communications):
+At a minimum, the feedback mechanism should request the following data from the submitter and send the user confirmation of submission (see [Feedback Tracking and Reporting][1] for additional information regarding expectations of communications):

 <ol type="1">
     <li>Point of contact name (optional)</li>